MarijeTromp/-Learning_to_See_in_the_Dark_Reproducibility_Project/docs/index.markdown

 ![](./images/ps_gt&default.png)

 #### Minimizing or increasing patch size
 Altering the training patch size seems to effect the coloration of the images the most.
 In the extreme case of a patch size of 1, very little actual color seems to be present.
 However, even a patch size of 64 shows more red/blue-ish hues compare to larger patch sizes.
 Note that a patch size of 650 is the largest patch size we could get the script to accept, so the effect of drastically increasing the patch size remains to be explored.
 Besides the minimal effect on the score, there was a substantial decrease in computation time.
-Iterations with a patch size of 64 would run approximatly 10 times faster then iterations with a patch size of 512.
+Iterations with a patch size of 64 would run approximately 10 times faster than iterations with a patch size of 512.
 Although both are still (on the system tested upon) fractions of a second, in the long run this could make a significant difference.

 ![](./images/ps_singles.png)

 #### Randomly selecting patch sizes
 Instead of having a static patch size, another option could be to use multiple patch sizes.
 We initially tried to explore how the algorithm would handle this, and if it would possibly enhance the end result.
-None of these experiments score drastically better or worse compared to the other options, but these scores are maginally better then most static patch sizes.
+None of these experiments score drastically better or worse compared to the other options, but these scores are marginally better than most static patch sizes.
 This could give a good balance between the pipeline result and computation time, since iterations with a smaller patch size might be significantly faster.

 ![](./images/ps_randoms.png)

 ## Ablation study <a name="ablation-study"></a>
 During the ablation study, we used the original training code (with the changes made to allow it to run) and only changed the network each experiment.
 Our ablation study consists of 10 experiments.
 These experiments mostly existed of removing layers, but for 1 of the experiments we added layers.
-The train and test images are the same subset consisting of 10 train and 10 test images from the original data set that we talked about in the Method section.
+The train and test images are the same subset consisting of 10 train and 10 test images from the original dataset that we talked about in the Method section.

 ![](./images/OriginalNetwork.png)
 The original network is shown above.
 As we can see in the image, the network mostly consists of pairs of convolutional layers.
 These are the layers we targeted in our ablation study.